 I know that's how I felt when I needed to buy a craft tent.

-I was frustrated by the lack of clear information and had to sift through a lot of bad information.
-The worst advice I got was from a craft show organizer who suggested I buy a $3000 tent - Completely unreasonable for someone who was just doing a few small shows.
+I was frustrated by the lack of clear information and had to sift through a lot of bad advice.
+The worst recommendation I got was from a craft show organizer who suggested I buy a $3000 tent - Completely unreasonable for someone who was just doing a few small shows.

 There's no need to panic or feel frustrated.
-I've gathered everything I've learned about buying craft tents here.
+I have gathered everything I've learned about buying craft tents here.
 The comprehensive articles you can access from this page will show you everything you want to know about craft tents (and more).

 You can read through all of the articles and become a craft tent expert, or you can jump straight to the information about popular brands to see which brands most craft business owners use.